Fedamore GAA: History

-Fedamore struggled at underage and also at senior over the next few years.
-Despite this they remained senior until the early 1990s.
-Throughout the 2000s the club's adult side made little impact at junior level and they were also forced to field 13-a-side and 11-a-side teams at underage with little success.
 The club did win the County Under-16 11-a-side championship in 2010 but declining numbers meant that they are amalgamated with Crecora/Manister from under-13 to minor (Kilpeacon) and with South Liberties at under-21 level (St. Kevin's).
 Kilpeacon won the County Minor B Football Championship in 2013.
 Fedamore's junior B footballers won the County Junior B Football League also in 2013 but were beaten narrowly in the Championship final by Feenagh/Kilmeedy.
-In 2015 Fedamore won the Junior B football county championship (first adult county title in 39 years) beating close rivals Crecora in the final.
+In 2015 Fedamore won the Junior B football county championship (first adult county title in 39 years) beating rivals Crecora in the final.